 NOAA Data Sharing Requirements

-California Sea Grant and OPC will host an informational webinar to answer any questions for interested applicants on Thursday, August 5, 2021 from 2:00 p.m. - 3:00 p.m.
+California Sea Grant and OPC hosted an informational webinar to answer any questions for interested applicants on Thursday, August 5, 2021 from 2:00 p.m. - 3:00 p.m.
 PT.
-Please register for the informational webinar here.
-This presentation will be recorded and made available on this webpage after the webinar.
+View the slides here.

 August 30, 2021: Letter of Intent due